 Do such questions plague your mind?
-Well, then let A/B test do the finding.
+Well, then let the A/B test do the finding.
 The key to making successful apps is to go for repeated testing and optimizing till the product gets a check.
 This or that, that or this, A or B, B or A; A/B testing tools will give all the answers you are on the lookout for.
 And the best part- you get the conversion meter ringing.
 The method filters out the options and gives you the information that should be kept to involve your mobile app users properly.
 Believe or not, but even the smallest of decisions can change the number game and take you ahead in the race.
-And what’s more; you can bat it for future as well.
+And what’s more; you can bat it for the future as well.
 So, first let us know what A/B Testing is:-

-A/B Testing is a method that compares two versions of a webpage or app to see which outshines other.
+A/B Testing is a method that compares two versions of a webpage or app to see which outshines others.
 You go about changing one thing in a feature or a screen at a time and then compare the noteworthy changes that it brings to the app metrics.
 By implementing this technique you can notice the influence on sales, behavior, retention rates or any other parameter you want to analyze.
-This way you also become clear of the options to include and leave as these are the simple features which make your app stand out.
+This way you also become clear of the options to include and leave as these are the simple features that make your app stand out.

 A/B testing for web pages has proved its mark in the testing process, but the testing procedure for apps is new in the line and is still to catch the buzz.
 Want valid results that initiate calls-to-action?
-Here are few pointers you should give a thought to-
+Here are a few pointers you should give a thought to-

 1. Get On With Segments

-It always better to be little systematic and divide your visitors into different categories based on different items like age, gender or behavioral preferences.
+It always better to be a little systematic and divide your visitors into different categories based on different items like age, gender or behavioral preferences.
 Now, there are various factors to be considered like the usage of mobile users as against desktop ones, the pattern of the new user as compared to the returning ones and the difference in the e-mail traffic as to the organic one.
-You might get discrepancies in the data if you account all the users in the same bracket.
+You might get discrepancies in the data if you account for all the users in the same bracket.
 The results do get remarkable when you can pinpoint the aspects that will be ideal for the users.

 This method can be a good resource for your time and money as you get a fair idea of the segments that require more skill and attention.
-For instance, you might have the notion that Facebook ads can pull more downloads, but in reality downloads that result from organic search on the app store turn into regular loyal users.
+For instance, you might have the notion that Facebook ads can pull more downloads, but in reality, downloads that result from organic search on the app store turn into regular loyal users.

 2. Be Advanced

-Detailed data has somewhat become a major requirement for the savvy marketers.
+Detailed data has somewhat become a major requirement for savvy marketers.
 Spending on marketing is no big deal nowadays.
 As a matter of fact, the best marketing teams have a regular profile of Data Analyst in their firms who further sets out the filters.
 No doubt, the complex the data, the greater the time on analysis, but we can’t complain as this is the ultimate approach to get all the ‘why’ and ‘what’ queries concerning the user behavior answered.